 But these days, medical issues have made it so my body has real difficulty with temperature regulation.
 That means I sweat very little, if at all, and I can get dangerously overheated.
 But I’m married to a wonderful man who loves for me to join him for outdoor fun in the summer.
 What to do?
 He turned to the internet, and began finding me products that would help me cope, and and even enjoy myself on warm summer days.

 We started with phase change cooling scarves, which are still my mainstay throughout the summer.
-We have two scarves and two refills, which we carry with us on bike rides.
+We have four scarves and four refills, which we carry with us on bike rides.
 We have a dedicated freezer we use to assure that these aids are always ready for us.
 The phase changes refills will harden at 40 degrees F, but will last much longer if frozen solid.
 I even use these scarves in swing seasons at times, and if I am headed to events with uncertain indoor temperatures.

 We also keep a number of 8 oz water bottles frozen, which we stick into the insulated carrying case, assuring that everything stays cold and ready for when I need it.
 (The water bottles, minus their paper wrappers, are also great for additional ice in our cooling vest.)